scuzzydude/asimov/asimov.md

 This works if the system is real; if it really is a way to measure responsibility.
 People who leave their trash and don't make sure the charger is latched-- or worse -- get arrested using a SOT vehicle to commit a crime -- could get you kicked out of the Scoot and the responsibility domain.
 It's a privilege -- something special earned by commitment to a shared value system.
 That shared value might simply be affordable and sustainable transportation for your neighborhood.

 You're an innovative scooter who expands his vision beyond a neighborhood radius, to say the broad sprawl of an urban city like Houston.
 You collect '67 Cadillacs, the most valuable one you give to your third wife, and had it painted pink with Hello Kitty trim.
 She dumps you when your Transylvania Meta Crypto fortunes is staked and suddenly gushes, and you got out just seconds too late.
 She leaves you the Cadillac.
 Inspired by your sister, who'd once guilt tripped you about your car collection, while she puttered around Houston in a Prius with her three daughters.
 One day, having an epiphany to the futility of sustainability, she breaks into your house, takes your keys, and drives Hello Kitty, top down, daughters seat-beltless in the back, all in Hello Kitty outfits.
 She's arrested.
-You realize your sister is just on the leading edge of something, and it's a good thing too because taking care young nieces is hard and expensive and choosing the unemployment option in the same crypto currency you bet your life savings in wasn't good planning, with sister away for twenty to life for child endangerment.
+You realize your sister is just on the leading edge of something.
+It's a good thing, because taking care young nieces is hard and expensive and choosing the unemployment option in the same crypto currency you bet your life savings on wasn't good planning, with sister away for twenty to life for child endangerment.

-Your realize is that your sister was on front end of a trend of girls that had grown up in the 90s and 2000s with SUVs, minivans and Cadillacs for the badass moms.
+Your realize your sister was on front end of a trend of girls that had grown up in the 90s and 2000s with the badass moms driving SUVs, minivans, and Cadillacs.
 Usually on the third kid but sometimes all it took was one, they'd feel the need to burn some gas, even if it cost \$46.60 a gallon.
 Nobody makes gasoline cars, and private cars of any kind new cost more than a house because of the overall reduction of demand because of SOT.
 Your ten Cadillacs become very valuable.
 Turns out moms all around the country want to drive around and burn some gas in a Hello Kitty Cadillac.
 Pretty soon, you're nationwide, except in California and Vermont, where you're wanted for crimes against humanity.

 Would this be vanity?
 It depends on the context.
 Sharing Cadillacs is better than individual ownership in terms of sustainability, but they stopped making the ones you collect in 1967.
 It's a sunk cost in terms over economic value.

 What if your sister was a big-time fight for justice lawyer, who defended the poor and downtrodden and stood up against corporations and governments?
 Perhaps there is a public outcry and protest, and some big shot pro-bono lawyers from New York City show up and get her free of the state charges of child endangerment.
 A crowd awaits her on the courthouse steps, where she makes a passionate speech, "*When you're fighting for justice, sometimes you just need to burn a little gas!*"

 She is cheered as she gets into the Hello Kitty Cadillac, where you drive her, along with the lawyers, two blocks through downtown Houston to the Federal Courthouse, where FBI agents take her away on federal charges of carbon offset evasion.
-Turns out she'd failed to pay the carbon tax at the pump, using a bypass code for given to her by an environmental cleanup worker client.
+Turns out she'd failed to pay the carbon tax at the pump, using a bypass code she got from an environmental cleanup worker client.
 This act of rebellion would cost her 10 years in the federal penitentiary.

 Rather than ending your SOT value for good, you see a spike in demand, from lawyers all over the country.
 They want to drive a Pink Cadillac when rolling up on the steps of justice for a big case, it becomes like the Bonzo Bentley for big-time fight-the-man attorneys.
-Crowds always gather, stop, and take photos of a Pink Cadillac and post it all over the internet, knowing some justice is about to get served.
+Crowds always gather, stop, and take photos of a Hello Kitty Cadillac and post it all over the internet, knowing some justice is about to get served.
 Would that be transportation, or bling, or just a way to throw it down?

 #### Scoot of Minion (SOM)